 Criminal processing begins at the arrest.
 While some defendants are aware they are under criminal investigation, others are taken by total surprise when they are arrested.
 The police need a warrant or a valid exception to the warrant requirement to execute an arrest.
 After your arrest, you are brought to the police station for booking.
 Booking involves fingerprinting, mug shots, and verifying your identity before moving on.
 After booking, you may be interrogated by the police.
 If so, they must read you your Miranda rights.
 Prosecutors have a limited amount of time to press charges, and then you must have a preliminary arraignment.

-Criminal processing may happen quickly or take a bit longer to complete.
 Our Philadelphia criminal defense lawyers can advocate for your rights throughout processing.
-For a free case review, call The Law Offices of Lloyd Long at (215) 302-0171.
+For a free case review, call The Liberty Law Team at (215) 826-3314.

 The Arrest Process in Philadelphia